nazmulidris/r3bl_terminal_async/README.md

 This crate & repo is forked from [rustyline-async](https://github.com/zyansheep/rustyline-async).
-However it has mostly been rewritten and rearchitected.Here are some changes made to the code:
+However it has mostly been rewritten and re-architected.
+Here are some changes made to the code:
 - Drop support for all async runtimes other than `tokio`.
 Rewrite all the code for this.
 - Drop crates like `pin-project`, `thingbuf` in favor of `tokio`.
 Rewrite all the code